Chuo-ku Tourism Association Official Blog

 P1000508.JPG(From "Kidai Shoran" at Mitsukoshimae Station)

-Cross the intersection of Muromachi 3-chome while looking at the site of Senbikiya Sohonten, Ebiya Art Store, and Juken Store.
+Cross the intersection of Muromachi 3-chome while looking at the ruins of Sembikiya Sohonten, Ebiya Art Store, and Juken Store.

-Oops, let's take a look at the explanation of the ruins of Nagasakiya in front of JR Shin-Nihonbashi Station on the right side.
+Oops, let's take a look at the explanation of the Nagasakiya ruins in front of the entrance to JR Shin Nihonbashi Station on the right.

 P1000509.JPG

-Then, look at the information board such as the ruins of the bell tower in Kokumachi, and follow the original road on the left side toward Kanda at the next traffic light.
+Then, look at the information boards such as the ruins of the Kokumachi The Bell of Time Bell Tower, and follow the original road on the left side toward Kanda at the next traffic light.

 P1000510.JPG

-On the side of the road on the left (now in front of Honma Golf), there is a stone monument to guide the site of Imagawa Bridge.
+On the left side of the road (now in front of Honma Golf), there is a monument to guide the site of Imagawa Bridge.

 P1000511.JPG

-At that time, I went on thinking that it was such a street.
+At that time, I thought that it was such a street.
 After a while, you will leave in front of JR Kanda Station.

-Let's check on an old map explaining the famous Edo Hundred Views that this area had a strange gate and that Shohei Bridge was also during the Kaei era.
+Let's check on the old map of the famous Edo 100 scenic views to see if there was a muscle gate around here and that Shohei Bridge was also during the Kaei era.

-From here, you can easily reach Itabashi-juku on a modern version of the map.
+From here, you can easily reach Itabashi-juku on a modern version map.

-At the site of Itabashi-juku, Itabashi sightseeing volunteers will welcome you warmly.
+At the ruins of Itabashi-juku, Itabashi sightseeing volunteers warmly welcome you.

-On March 11, 2011, I remember walking on a dark night road from Nihonbashi to this Itabashi-juku.
+I remember walking on the dark night road from Nihonbashi to Itabashi-juku on March 11, 2011.

-Do you remember the directions so that you can return from your office to your home on foot?
+Do you not remember the directions so that you can return home from work to home on foot?

-Once again, I pray for the recovery of the affected areas as soon as possible and the health of the affected people.
+Once again, I wish you the quick recovery of the affected areas and the health of those affected by the disaster.

-In addition, I hope my friends and my wife's high school classmates and family will move forward with the spirit of Tohoku.
-When you're tired, go out to Tokyo.
+In addition, I hope that my friend and wife's high school classmates and family in Fukushima Prefecture will move forward slowly with the Tohoku soul.
+When you're tired, go to Tokyo.